Program Information: Colorado Department of Corrections - Colorado Department of Corrections Clinical Services

 Interview process description:

 Prospective applicants will be notified by email of their interview status.
-We typically begin scheduling interviews in early to mid-January.
-We will be offering both on-site and virtual interviews, depending on the status of covid-19 pandemic at that time.
-For applicants who wish to interview virtually, they will be invited to interview via Zoom, Google Meet, or phone.
-Interviews typically last for 60-90 minutes.
-The structured interview questions will be presented by 2-3 members of the training committee.
-Questions will focus primarily on the applicant’s previous clinical experience.
+This year we will begin scheduling interviews in early April.
+Interviews will be conducted virtually via Google Meet or Zoom.
+Interviews last approximately 60-90 minutes.
+Structured interview questions will be presented by 2-3 members of the internship training committee.
+Questions will focus primarily on the applicant’s previous clinical experience and goals for their internship training year.
 The applicant will then have an opportunity to ask the committee any questions they may have.
-Applicants that attend an in-person interview will be allowed to tour one of the prison facilities.
-There may be an opportunity to participate in a virtual open house later in January, which would allow applicants an opportunity to engage with the larger training committee, as well as current interns.
-Participation in this activity is not mandatory.
-Details regarding the dates offered for open house will be shared during the interview process.
 Applicants will be provided contact information for current interns, which will allow them the opportunity to request information regarding their specific training experiences.

-Applicants must submit 2 psychological testing reports, 3 letters of reference, graduate transcripts and a curriculum vitae.
+Applicants must submit 1 psychological testing report, 3 letters of reference, graduate transcripts and a curriculum vitae.

 How to obtain application info: Email the Program